PythonFunn/Hacktoberfest/README.md

 Any pull request made to a public repo on GitHub will count.
 The pull request must contain commits you personally made yourself — not automated commits from bots.

 You can contribute to any open source project hosted on Github.com and contribute anything between October 1 to October 31 midnight in 2020.
 You will find plenty of issues labeled with hacktoberfest or good-first-issue etc on Github.
 These will be the simple ones most probably and easy to fix.

-References
-Hacktoberfest presented by DigitalOcean
-A participation guide for Hacktoberfest
-What is Hacktoberfest and How can a beginner contribute?
-Hacktoberfest : How you can get your free shirt — even if you’re new to coding